 Ocalenie Foundation is a nonprofit, public benefit organization and is not a business entity.

-The core of our team is formed by the staff of the Help Centers for Foreigners in Lomza and Warsaw: mentors, social workers, lawyers, psychologists, and community center staff and counselors.
+The core of our team is formed by the staff of the Help Centers for Foreigners in Lomza, Lodz and Warsaw: mentors, social workers, lawyers, psychologists, career advisors and community center staff and counselors.

-In addition to the Help Center for Foreigners team we have program coordinators, a board of directors, a fundraising and promotion team as well as an IT coordinator working at our Warsaw office.
+In addition to the Help Center for Foreigners team we have program coordinators, a board of directors, a fundraising and promotion team, business partnership & external relations team, as well as an IT team working at our Warsaw office.